reach2prabakar/AutomationTest_Cucumber/README.md

 Java 1.7 or higher
 <br/>Maven
-<br/>Intellij/Eclipse (Intellij prferable) / Command promt to run the test
+<br/>Intellij/Eclipse (Intellij preferable) / Command prompt to run the test
 <br/>Set Java_Home and Maven_Home in environmental variables

 To check if Java and maven are installed in your Machine: